 Occasionally, I get to drive through the Pacific Northwest on a clear day.
 Unencumbered by rain clouds, the mountain ranges are visible.
 So visible that I feel I could reach out and touch them.
 If I could fly the line of sight, I could be at the top of any mountain quickly.
 Since I can’t fly, driving my car along a twisting mountain highway would get me there on a longer route.

-So it is with clearance and creepage on a printed circuit board.
+So it is with PCB creepage and clearance design rules on a printed circuit board.
 The shortest distance between two conductors, be they hole edges or heat sink perimeters, is directly through space.
 On the other hand, moving along the insulated surface of a printed circuit board, around components, from one conductor to the next, is a longer route - this is creepage.

-Clearance and creepage become important to safety when designing power circuits with minimum node potentials of 30 VAC, or 60 VDC.
+PCB creepage and clearance design rules become important to safety standards when designing power circuits with minimum node potentials of 30 VAC, or 60 VDC.
 With those node potentials or higher, power can arc across space causing catastrophic damage or death.
 To avoid catastrophe, safety rules exist specifying enough distance between conductors in high power designs, both directly and via twisting routes along the board surface.
-PCB layout tools have long had integrated rule managers for creepage and clearance to design for safety.
+PCB layout tools have long had integrated rule managers for creepage and clearance requirements to design for safety.

 Rules Templates Fail to Migrate and Work Is Lost